opfesoft/sol-docs/db/world/gameobject.md

 Time in seconds for this object to respawn.

 Using a negative value will result in the object starting out by being "despawned" until a script will spawn it.
-It will then despawn after the amount of time specified here has passed.

 ### animprogress